vpoupet/wolfenstein/docs/files.md

 ### Plane 0

 Plane 0 contains structural information for each cell of the level.
-Each cell can either be a wall, a door, an elevator (end of level) of a walkable tile (floor).
+Each cell can either be a wall, a door, an elevator (end of level) or a walkable tile (floor).

 The value of a wall is used to determine the graphic texture in the `VSWAP.WL6` file to use by the engine when representing the wall.
 Each door type has two indexes to indicate its direction.
 An even index corresponds to a door along the North/South axis (player moves through it along the East/West axis) and an odd index to a door along the East/West axis.